A dual formula for the spectral distance in noncommutative geometry: Introduction

 \section{Introduction}

+Noncommutative geometry \cite{Connes:1994kx} extends Gelfand duality (that holds between locally compact Hausdorff spaces and commutative C*-algebras) to Riemannian geometry.
+In his reconstruction theorem \cite{connesreconstruct}, Connes has shown that all the geometric informations of an oriented closed Riemannian (spin) manifold $M$ are encoded within a suitable triple of algebraic data,

+where $E\to M$ is an Hermitian vector bundle equipped with a unitary action $c$ of the Clifford algebra bundle and a connection $\nabla^E$ compatible with the Riemannian metric, and $C^\infty(M)$ is the (commutative) algebra of complex-valued smooth functions on $M$ that acts by pointwise multiplication on the Hilbert space $L^2(M,E)$ of square integrable sections of the bundle.
+Typically, if one is interested in the Riemannian structure only, then $E$ is the bundle of complex differential forms on $M$, with $D$ the Hodge-de Rham operator; or --- if one is interested also in the spin structure in case $M$ is a spin manifold --- then $E$ is the bundle of spinors with $D$ the associated Dirac operator (see e.g.~\cite{GVF}).

-In Connes' framework \cite{Connes:1994kx}, a noncommutative geometry is described by a spectral triple $(A,H,D)$, consisting in an associative complex $*$-algebra $A$ that acts faithfully on a Hilbert space $H$ through a representation $\pi$, together with a (non-necessarily bounded) selfadjoint operator $D$ on $H$, such that $[D,\pi(a)]$ is bounded and $\pi(a)(1+D^2)^{-1}$ is compact for all $a\in A$.
-The spectral distance between any two states $\varphi_1, \varphi_2$ of $\overline A$ (the $C^*$-closure of $A$ with respect to the operator norm on $H$) is~\cite{Connes:1992bc}:
+The triple \eqref{eq:7bis} is the canonical example of a \emph{spectral triple}, consisting in an associative --- but not necessarily commutative --- complex $*$-algebra $A$ acting faithfully on a Hilbert space $H$ through a bounded representation $\pi$, together with a selfadjoint operator $D$ on $H$ such that $[D,\pi(a)]$ is bounded and $\pi(a)(1+D^2)^{-1}$ is a compact operator for all $a\in A$.